olof/buildbot-aws-sqs/README.md

 so no stability guarantees.
 Also, I've hidden a cryptominer in the code somewhere!
 (Or did I?)**

-**The master branch of this repository may be rebased until this notice is removed.
-Let me know if this would be a problem for you.**

 This package adds support for AWS SQS based changesources to buildbot, in the form of the SQSSource class.
 For each message sent to a subscribed queue, a change is generated.
 By default,